 Colorful flyers and bold fonts can help print marketing pop.
 But if you want to make a lasting impact on your customers, consider adding textured elements to your marketing materials.
 Research shows that the sensation of touch can imprint memories in our brains.
 This means customers may have an easier time recalling ads from print marketing materials that have a unique feel.

 Companies need to advertise across multiple channels if they want to create a successful marketing campaign.
 Incorporating QR codes into your flyers, postcards, and newsletters helps create an omnichannel marketing experience.
 Once customers scan your QR code, you can direct them to product pages, informational videos, or anything else you’d like them to explore online.

 Customers want a marketing experience that’s tailored to them.
-80% of consumers are more likely to purchase from brands that provide personalized experiences.
+The latest research done by LawnStarter shows that 90% of customers prefer working with companies that personalize customer service.
 While digital marketing has focused on personalization for a while, Katie Young believes it’s an upcoming trend in the print marketing space.
 “It’s a lot easier to create personalized ads, emails, etc., with digital.
 The print industry is just catching up to be able to add personalization to mailers.
 This also applies to our kits.
 People want to send personalized Yeti mugs or personalized kits to help whoever receives the mailer feel like they’re actually cared for.”

 While print marketing is a useful advertising technique, it shouldn’t be used alone.
 If you want to make the most out of your advertising efforts, it’s important to connect with customers across multiple channels.
 Incorporating QR codes, hashtags, and short URLs are all ways to drive online traffic using print advertising.
 When implemented appropriately, direct marketing has the power to elevate your advertising efforts.
 People receive less mail today than ever before, making it easier for your printed materials to grab their attention.